-The drive chain slack and lubrication must be checked each day before riding the motorcycle, and in accordance with the Periodic Maintenance Chart for safety and to prevent excessive wear.
-If the chain becomes badly worn or maladjusted - either too loose or too tight - the chain could jump off the sprockets or break.
+The drive chain slack and lubrication must be checked each day before riding the motorcycle and must be maintained in accordance with the Periodic Maintenance Chart for safety and to prevent excessive wear.
+If the chain becomes badly worn or maladjusted either too loose or too tight - the chain could jump off the sprockets or break.